 Understanding how your mortgage works can help you pay it off faster and save money in the long run.
-There’s no need to get a degree in accounting or borrow every finance book from your local library.
-Instead, we’ve broken down the difference between monthly and fortnightly payments and how they’ll effect your wallet.
+We’ve broken down the difference between monthly and fortnightly payments and how they’ll affect your wallet.

 In short, if you can afford to pay more than the minimum requirements on your mortgage, however frequent, you should.
 The higher the repayment, the faster you’ll pay off your loan and the less interest you’ll pay.
 Understandably, a bigger payment may seem a bit out of reach.
 But there is a way that you can squeeze more payments into the same amount of time.

 While you make payments on your mortgage monthly, fortnightly or weekly, interest is calculated daily and is based on how much you have left to pay on your loan.
 By making more frequent payments, you’re decreasing the size of your loan more often, lowering the amount of interest charged.
 The difference might not seem very obvious in the short term but over the course of your loan, you could save thousands of dollars.

 The great thing about switching to fortnightly payments is that you shouldn’t feel a pinch.
 Your payments are exactly half the size of what they would be if you paid monthly, but you pay them twice as often.
 You also end up effectively making an extra payment in a year as there are 26 fortnights in a year.

 Try our Repayment calculator to see what impact these changes can make.